ractivejs/ractivejs.github.io/legacy/0.6/Mustaches.md

 <h1>Today.</h1>
 ```

-If you'd like the comments to show up, just use html comments and set {{{createLink 'options' 'stripComments' 'stripComments'}}} to `false`.
+If you'd like the comments to show up, just use html comments and set [stripComments](options.md#stripComments) to `false`.
 Comments may contain newlines.

 <a name="partials"></a>